anya benninger

 Sawing and stapling like I’m some Frankenstein

-But the monster I’m making isn’t a philosophic downtrodden monster,
+But the monster I’m making isn’t a downtrodden philosopher,

 It’s a wall.
 Or maybe a Jacob’s ladder

-The point is, you’re sewing a seam / you’re plastering a wall / you’re drawing a line / you’re sanding a log,
+The point is, you’re sewing a seam / you’re plastering a wall / you’re drawing a line / you’re sanding a 2×4,

 You’re the maker and made and everything spirals back into itself.